Ramyakavitha/python-chat-app/README.md

 Contributing
 Contributions to this Chat App are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.

-Acknowledgements
-The Chat App is built using socket programming concepts inspired by Real Python's Socket Programming in Python.
-The MySQL integration is made possible with the mysql-connector-python library.
-The CLI interface is enhanced with the termcolor library.
-Contact
-For any questions or inquiries, please contact nathangetachew536@gmail.com.